rsachink123/Django-form-using-Form-class/README.md

 # Django-form-using-Form-class
-It is a Django form using Form class.
+It is a Django Registration form using Form class.
+MySQL database is used for storing the data.
+After entering the required data in form,these data will be stored in database.